akinpoz/akinpoz-mvp/README.md

 3. Add toggle for allowing explicit songs on jukebox?
 4. Should the price for jukebox be fixed or should the establishment set the price?
 5. Figure out a method for message handling (including errors). if an error occurs.
 What happens?
 On success, should a message always be sent?
 Or never be sent?
 If never, what should happen instead.
 How do we communicate things?
+6. Messages should be it's own component.
+Once we do above^ everything should be in the same form and will allow us to reuse a custom message component that relies on status and message
+7. Use const or function definitions for functions in React

 ## Our Code Standards